vtaits/react-select-async-paginate/README.md

 ## Usage

-`AsyncPaginate` is an alternative of `Select.Async` but supports loading page by page.
+`AsyncPaginate` is an alternative of `Async` but supports loading page by page.
 It is wrapper above default `react-select` thus it accepts all props of default `Select` except `isLoading`.
 And there are some new props:

 ### loadOptions

 Required.
-Async function that take two arguments:
+Async function that take next arguments:

 1. Current value of search input.
 2. Loaded options for current search.